ananthakr1shnan/Thread/README.md

 2. **Model Training**
    A variety of supervised learning models were tested to predict the optimal thread count, including:
-   Basic classifiers (Logistic Regression, Decision Trees, Random Forests) Gradient Boosting models
+   Basic classifiers (Logistic Regression, Decision Trees, Random Forests),Gradient Boosting models,XGBoost,Neural Networks
-   XGBoost
-   Neural Networks

    After extensive experimentation, XGBoost consistently delivered the highest accuracy and fastest inference.
    As a result, XGBoost was selected as the final model for production use